birkoss/ukulele-ionic2/readme.md

 * See if String is an existing ionic/angular classes (and rename it if it is)

-* Remove all clefs generation and use data.getClefs

-* Quiz - Allow to choose which position to use
+* Quiz -Allow to choose which position to use

 * See why Object.assign is overwritting the main attributes (config['aaa']['bbb'] with config['aaa']['ccc'] will be ['aaa']['ccc'] instead of ['aaa']['ccc'] AND ['aaa']['bbb'])